 The Episcopal Church, USA, is the official organization of the Anglican Communion in the United States.
 It’s been a self-governing body since 1785 and has about 1.9 million members.

-Women and Gays in the Church of England
+Women and LGBTQ in the Church of England

 In 1992, the Church of England voted to ordain women as priests.
 This decision sparked debate within the clerical community but also opened the door for further empowerment of women within the church hierarchy.